Novel number two is on its way – here’s the first chapter.

 “Hitler’s gonna have to do more than bomb us to budge us,” her grandfather had said.

-It was the early 60s house clearances, to make way for more finance buildings, that finally saw the family off.
+It was the post-war house clearances, to make way for more finance buildings, that finally saw the family off.
 They had to settle for a new life in the suburbs.
 But now Sally was back in her ma’s old stomping ground.
 She was the landlady of some lodgings houses and two bars, and soon to be the saviour of Chance Street Market.
-Over her dead body was the city of London going to creep its way across the High Street.
+Over her dead body was the City of London going to creep its way across the High Street.
 If that blundering officer wasn’t up to the job, she’d have to get it done herself.

 “Er, sorry to disturb you,” he says, glancing towards the bay window as he hovers on the step.
 “Just that I’ve been thinking about what you told me earlier, y’know, with your housing situation, and I wanted to say that you and Jen are welcome to crash ’round ours until you get yourself sorted.”